-Daily nest survival estimates are the preferred method to assess survival compared to the older method of percent nest success, as nest success estimates may be more prone to overestimation, since nests that are active longer are more likely to be found.
+Daily nest survival estimates are the preferred method to assess survival compared to the older method of percent nest success (apparent nest success).
+Nest success estimates may be more prone to overestimation since nests that are active longer are more likely to be found.
 Daily nest survival more accurately estimates true survival based on exposure days (Dinsmore et al. 2002).
 Average daily nest survival estimates for southwestern thrasher species are mostly unknown.
-Fischer (1980) determined nest success for Curve-billed and Long-billed Thrashers (Toxostoma longirostre) in southern Texas to range from 37-44% and 26-30%, respectively, but daily nest survival was not calculated.
-A study of breeding biology for Sage Thrashers (Oreoscoptes montanus) in southern Idaho showed a 45% nest success rate, but again, daily nest survival was not calculated.
+Fischer (1980) determined apparent nest success for Curve-billed and Long-billed Thrashers (Toxostoma longirostre) in southern Texas to range from 37-44% and 26-30%, respectively, but daily nest survival was not calculated.
+A study of breeding biology for Sage Thrashers (Oreoscoptes montanus) in southern Idaho showed a 45% apparent nest success rate, but again, daily nest survival was not calculated.
 Several previous studies have been able to determine solid nest survival estimates for passerines in relation to vegetation characteristics.
 For example, Kerns et al. (2010) estimated overall nest survival for three grassland species all to be under 20%, with survival positively related to vegetation cover, especially grass density and height.

 Post-fledging studies have been historically difficult to pursue, as fledglings are secretive and tracking technology was not previously available.
-Often, survival estimates of species were roughly based on 25-50% of adult survival, possibly resulting in erroneous estimates (Cox et al 2014) as fledglings and juveniles face grater survival pressures than adults.
-More recently, post-fledging and juvenile survival studies have become possible with improved tracking devices and the post-fledging and juvenile stage has proven to be an important stage of overall avian reproductive success (Streby et al 2014).
-While predation is a well-established pressure for passerines (Benson et al. 2010, Segura & Reboreda 2012), several other factors also affect juvenile survival, including food availability (McDermott & Wood 2010).
+Often, survival estimates of species were roughly based on 25-50% of adult survival, possibly resulting in erroneous estimates (Cox et al. 2014) as fledglings and juveniles face greater survival threats than adults.
+More recently, post-fledging and juvenile survival studies have become possible with improved tracking devices and these life stages have proven to be an important part of overall avian reproductive success (Streby et al. 2014).
+While predation is a wellestablished pressure for passerines (Benson et al. 2010, Segura & Reboreda 2012), several other factors also affect juvenile survival, including food availability (McDermott & Wood 2010).
 Arthropod abundance and diversity have been closely associated with habitat selection in several avian species.
 Adult Swainson's Warblers (Limnothlypis swainsonii) showed a clear association between occupied sites and abundance and diversity of arthropods (Brown et al. 2011).
 Post-fledging Wood Thrushes (Hylocichla mustelina) also showed a preference for habitat types that contained a higher abundance of insects and berry-producing shrubs (Anders et al. 1998).
-Fruits may be an important source of carbohydrates, water, vitamins and minerals for Bendire's Thrasher juveniles (Breitwisch et al. 1984).
-Native berry-producing shrubs of the Chihuahuan desert include prickly pear cactus (Opuntia spp.), hackberry (Celtis spp.), sumac, wolfberry (Lycium torrevi), gray thorn (Ziziphus obtusifolia), and junipers (Fischer 1980, Hammerquist Wilson & Crawford 1987).
+Fruits may be an important source of carbohydrates, water, vitamins, and minerals for Bendire's Thrasher juveniles (Breitwisch et al. 1984).
+Native berry-producing shrubs of the Chihuahuan Desert include prickly pear cactus (Opuntia spp.), hackberry (Celtis spp.), sumac, wolfberry (Lycium torrevi), gray thorn (Ziziphus obtusifolia), and junipers (Fischer 1980, Hammerquist Wilson & Crawford 1987).
 Other, less documented factors that influence juvenile survival include severe weather and competition.

 Post-fledging movements, including distance and frequency, can be influenced by factors such as vegetation cover, food, and competition.
 Kershner et al. (2004) measured daily movement of Eastern Meadowlarks (Strunella magna) in Illinois and determined that distance traveled increased with age.
 Some juvenile birds reached distances of close to 13 km away from the nest site.
-Suedkamp Wells (2008) concluded that large movements by juvenile Eastern Meadowlarks became more frequent as resources became scarce, necessitating some juveniles to make long and risky flights in order to obtain resources requisite for survival.
-Body condition may also influence the ability of juveniles to make long distance flights (Vitz & Rodewald 2010).
+Suedkamp Wells (2008) concluded that large movements by juvenile Eastern Meadowlarks became more frequent as resources become scarce, necessitating some juveniles to make long and risky flights in order to obtain resources requisite for survival.
 LeConte's Thrasher juveniles were recorded traveling maximum distances over 1500m from nest sites (Blackman & Diamond 2015).
 Other studies have shown that juveniles occupy non-territorial home ranges and concentrate the majority of their time in one central part of this range before initiating migration (Anders 1998, Eraud et al. 2011, Vormwald et al. 2011).
 LeConte's Thrasher juveniles concentrated daily activities within 90ha of the average 365ha size home range (Blackman & Diamond 2015).